-Chronic Care Management ServiceChronic Care Management Services in Angola, Indiana
+Chronic Care Management ServiceChronic Care Management Services in Northeastern, Indiana

 What is Chronic Care Management?

-How Do I Qualify for Chronic Care Management?
+How Do I Get Medicare Chronic Care Management?

 Chronic Medical Conditions

-The U.S. National Center for Health Statistics defines a chronic disease as one lasting 3 months or more, one that cannot be prevented by a vaccine, nor can it be cured by treatment.
-Common qualifying chronic conditions seen by chronic care management teams include:
+The U.S. National Center for Health Statistics defines a chronic disease as lasting 3 months or more, that cannot be prevented by a vaccine, nor can be cured by treatment.
+Common qualifying chronic conditions for CCM services include:

 - Hypertension, or high blood pressure

 Once it has been determined that a patient qualifies for chronic care management, a nurse care manager will conduct a phone or video conversation with the patient.
 This will help to determine any current treatments the patient is undergoing, concerns, or goals the patient may have.
 The nurse care manager will then put together a comprehensive care plan specific to the patient.